klangs34/employee-directory/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This app is ideal for the employer who needs routine access to employee information.
-The site currently uses an available API to see the list of employees.
+The site currently uses an available API to seed the list of employees.
 The list allows the user to sort and/or search by employee name.

 ![Employee Directory](public/EmployeeDirectoryDemo.gif)